-- The accessible rest rooms are located (). - If you have difficulty approaching the altar for Holy Communion, please tell an usher, and Communion will be brought to you. - If you need a large print worship aid, please ask an usher. - If you need an assistive listening device, they are available.
-Please ask an usher. - If there is any way we can be of service, please let us know by calling () at ().
+- The rest rooms are located on the lower level of the church, at the foot of the north stairwell, in the foyer of the church hall, and at the west side of the hall.
+The hall may be reached via the north stairwell or the elevator in the north tower only.
+The balcony can be accessed by using either the north or south stairwell. - In consideration for all, please put all cell phones and beepers on silent mode as we begin Mass. - If you have difficulty approaching the altar for Holy Communion, please tell an usher, and Communion will be brought to you. - If you need a large print worship aid, please ask an usher. - If you need an assistive listening device, they are available.
+Please ask an usher. - If there is any way we can be of better service, please let us know.